-“I learned from each [parent] the importance of observing and studying the world, including the social world,” said Larson.
-“And, importantly, my role in it—and to use this as a guide for seeking fulfillment.”
+“I learned the importance of observing and studying the world, including the social world,” he says.
+“And, more importantly, my role in it.
+I’ve used this as my guide for seeking fulfillment.”

-These two major themes — nature and mindfulness — would play key roles as he started to raise his own family.
-He would make it a point to spend time with his family in the great outdoors, hiking the trails in Massachusetts, exploring the coast of Maine, or enjoying the beauty of nature in Acadia National Park.
-Likewise, his parenting style mirrors that of his parents, creating a thoughtful, encouraging environment for his children.
+These two major themes — nature and mindfulness — would play key roles as Larson started his own family.
+He’s made it a point to share his love of the great outdoors with his children, hiking the trails of Massachusetts, exploring the coast of Maine, and enjoying the beauty of Acadia National Park.

-“I seek to model an approach to self-understanding that I first started to learn from my parents, to my children, along with others I work with or come in contact with,” says Larson.
+“I seek to model an approach to self-understanding that I first started to learn from my parents for my children, along with others I work with or come in contact with,” says Larson.

-Larson’s upbringing was one of exploration and observation.
-However, growing up, Larson did not identify with any type of spirituality.
-In fact, he actually opposed what he considered weak or escapist about religion and spirituality.
-That would change, however, as he would pursue a degree in physics and began reading books on spirituality.
+Though his upbringing was full of exploration and observation, Larson did not identify with any type of spirituality.
+In fact, he actually opposed it, considering it weak or escapist to participate in a wisdom practice.
+That all changed, however, when he started to pursue a degree in physics and began reading books on spirituality.

-Larson is now one of the Executive Directors of Higher Self Yoga and it is safe to say that his time with the organization and tapping into his Higher Self has impacted his life greatly.
-Higher Self Yoga has played a role in many facets of his life, from how he interacts with the world to how he cares for himself.
+Larson is now one of the Executive Directors of Higher Self Yoga, and it is safe to say that his time spent with the organization has changed him for the better.
+Tapping into his Higher Self has positively affected his life in many ways, from how he interacts with the world to how he cares for himself.

-In some ways, Higher Self Yoga is even the reason he met his wife.
+Believe it or not, Higher Self Yoga is also how he met his wife!

-“Due to the challenges of arrive to a date by plane, our first date lasted a week!” said Larson.
+“Due to the challenges of arriving to a date by plane, our first date lasted a week!” said Larson.

 The rest, as they say, is history.
-Larson would eventually marry the lady from California, and they now raise a family with two beautiful children.
-He still meditates together with his wife on most days, and both are under the tutelage of founder Nanette Hucknall.
+Larson would eventually marry her, and they now have two beautiful children.
+He and his wife still meditate together, and both are under the tutelage of Higher Self Yoga founder Nanette V. Hucknall.
 Together, they bond over their shared spiritual approach to all facets of family, work, and service.

 But Higher Self Yoga wasn’t just an indirect matchmaking service for Larson.
-For him, HSY was about personal discovery and transformation, on every level.
+It was also about personal discovery and transformation on every level.

 “I have long suffered from the symptoms of high-functioning autism,” explained Larson.
 “Excessive seriousness, numerous difficulties in social interaction and an unyielding focus on intellectual study.
 It was only through practice of Higher Self Yoga that I’ve found tools to manage these challenges.
-Living through the heart in the ways recommended by Higher Self Yoga has been my trusted guide equally to marriage, work and family.
-In intellectual areas it complements perfectly my deep and abiding interests in physics and philosophy, respectfully, offering a cosmic perspective that is at once individual and personal.”
+Living through the heart in the ways recommended by Higher Self Yoga has been my trusted guide equally in marriage, work and family.
+In intellectual areas it complements my deep and abiding interests in physics and philosophy perfectly, and respectfully offers a cosmic perspective that is at once individual and personal.”

-Tapping into his Higher Self also helps him as he cares for his family, assisting in everything from clear communication, active listening, and truly living & sharing from the heart.
+Tapping into his Higher Self has also helped Larson as he cares for his family, assisting in everything from clear communication, active listening, and truly living & sharing from the heart.
 He utilizes that connection to the heart (and, subsequently, his connection to his Higher Self) to find the appropriate and correct response to every interaction.

 As noble as caring for a family is, self-care is also vitally important.
-As we struggle to find balance in our lives, neglecting ourselves becomes incredibly common, and Larson was so exception.
+As we struggle to find balance in our lives, neglecting ourselves becomes incredibly common, and Larson was no exception.

 As Larson found, life both in and out of the home are equal opportunities for service, as well as a way to connect towards that Higher Self.
 Likewise, as we connect with our hearts and our Higher Selves, we are better able to find insight and, in many ways, be able to use the struggles and stresses of life as a way forward on the path of self-transformation.

 Larson understands how misunderstood yoga can be, especially outside the realm of a physical practice.
-He would want those who are new to or reluctant to try Higher Self Yoga to remember that it is simply a means of self-discovery and self-guided growth.
+He encourages those that are new to or reluctant to try Higher Self Yoga to remember that it is simply a means of self-discovery and self-guided growth.